 BiodiversityWorks is coordinating the annual CBC for Martha’s Vineyard and compiling the data to submit to Audubon.
 On the Vineyard, we have 13 territories, and each has a captain.
 Most teams are out before dawn to go owling, and we bird until sunset.
-All teams gather at the Mary P. Wakeman Center in Vineyard Haven for the tally at 5:30 pm on the day of the count.
-If you are interested in participating, email LuanneJ@biodiversityworksmv.org and she will do her best to find a team for you to join.
+Due to restrictions from COVID-19, teams aren’t taking new people for the CBC.
+Anyone with a bird feeder on Martha’s Vineyard is welcome to participate using the instructions below.
+The tally for the island will be a virtual tally this year, held on Zoom at 5:30 pm on SUNDAY, JANUARY 3rd.
+If you have questions, or want the Zoom link, email LuanneJ@biodiversityworksmv.org.

 Bird Feeder Data – If you would like to submit data from your feeder, you can download instructions and a data sheet via these links:

 Please email your form or bird list and effort to firstname.lastname@example.org by 6 pm on count day, OR, call in to BiodiversityWorks (800-690-0993 ext.
 0) and leave a message with your data, the time you started/ended, and how long you watched.